 Discounts: Ensure that any contracted carrier discounts are correctly applied.

 Accessorials: Ensure that accessorials are accurately charged, such as additional handling fees, residential delivery, and delivery area fees.
 Ensure that any contracted discounts are applied rather than the full rate.

 Taxes: Verify that taxes collected reflect the current state law and federal laws, as well as customs fees and international taxes and tariffs when appropriate.

 Amount Verification: After reviewing and correcting the bill, the auditor will verify the final amount.
 After recalculations and rates are completed, you will be able to invoice your clients accurately.

-Partnering with an experienced professional outsourcer will provide clear, accurate visibility into your freight bill entry process.
+Partnering with an experienced outsourced freight billing services will provide clear, accurate visibility into your freight bill entry process.
 Curious to learn more?